Car Title Loans

 What is a Car Title Loan?

-The car title loan is a short-term funding tool that can be used by borrowers with low credit scores to borrow money by putting their car up as security (collateral) for the loan.
-While the conventional route is to use a car as security, some providers do allow for other vehicular transportation such as motorcycles, recreational vehicles or scooters to be used as well.
-By definition though, to get a car title loan, the borrower must own the title to the car.
+The car title loan is a short-term funding tool that can be used by borrowers with low credit scores or bad credit to borrow money by putting their car up as security (collateral) for the loan.

-The way it works is that once the borrower has made the decision to obtain the car title loan, he/she must transfer the hand over the title and a copy of the car keys to the lender for the length of the loan term.
-Because this is a secured loan (defined as one where the value is driven by an underlying asset i.e. the car in this case), there needs to be unencumbered value in the car.
+By definition, to get a car title loan, the borrower must own the title to the car.
+The way it works is that once the borrower has made the decision to obtain the auto title loan, he/she must transfer the hand over the title and a copy of the car keys to the lender for the length of the loan term.
+Because this is a secured loan (defined as one where the value is driven by an underlying asset, i.e., the car in this case), there needs to be unencumbered value in the car.
 In simple terms, this means that the owner must have equity in the car.
-The equity condition can be satisfied in two ways:

 Car Loans in Canada